Last modified: 2020-05-03 | Approximate reading time 7 mins

 Have you noticed a crack in your home's foundation walls?
 Are you hoping to repair it before it gets worse?
 RenoQuotes.com presents the ideal solutions to renovate your home's foundation.

-As mentioned previously, there are two (2) types of cracks: active or passive.
+From the outset, let's specify that there are two types of cracks: active or passive.
 An active crack is an unstable crack that can grow over time, due to weather conditions or movements coming from the ground or from the house itself.

 Montreal newspaper La Presse shared these tips to recognize an active crack: In order to know if a crack is active, during the summer you should either measure it with a ruler, mark its current size with paint on the foundation’s surface or install tape next to it.